mikeevstropov/loopback4-acl/README.md

 ## Features

 - Model-free.
 It allows to use your own User and Role model without a strict fields scheme.
-- Access rules of controller and method level.
+- Apply access rules to controller and method levels.
+- Role based authorization.
 - JWT token authentication.
-- Role based authorization.

 ## Installation